What is a CAPTCHA?

 What's the status of the service?
 Are you up and running right now?

-If FunCaptcha ever fails to load properly on a web page, it will be replaced by a message explaining the problem.
-Go to our service status page to learn more about any problems on our end that may be at fault.
+If FunCaptcha seems to behave badly, go to our service status page to learn more about any problems on our end that may be at fault.

 If the FunCaptcha is not set up properly by the website’s creator, it will be replaced by a message.
-If the problem is not on our end, it may be due to improper setup.
 Please inform the creator of the web site, but also feel free to contact us to let us know.